Educating for Tomorrow

 Recent Grant Recipients

-Chattahoochee County High School, Chattahoochee County Schools
+Greenbriar High School, Columbia County Schools

-Cherokee High School, Cherokee County School District
+Paulding County High School, Paulding County School District

 Ms. Webster will use the Teacher Grant for Innovation to introduce students to Snatoms, an innovative hands-on molecular model kit that helps students grasp the concepts of atomic and molecular structures.
 Snatoms offer a disruptive, transformative approach by replacing traditional static models with interactive, tactile learning tools.
 This project will foster an inclusive, collaborative learning environment and promises to deliver a breakthrough in how students visualize and understand chemistry concepts.